 A keynote speaker at such varied events as a White House Conference on the Mississippi Delta and an International Congress on Respiratory Viruses, he has also given talks in such venues as the National War College, the Council on Foreign Relations, and Harvard Business School.
 He is co-originator of what is now called the Bywater Institute, a Tulane University center dedicated to comprehensive river research.

 His articles have appeared in such scientific journals as Nature and Journal of Infectious Disease as well as in lay publications ranging from Sports Illustrated to Politico, The New York Times, The Washington Post, Fortune, Time, Newsweek, and Esquire.
-A frequent guest on every broadcast network in the US, he has appeared on such shows as NBC's Meet the Press, ABC's World News, and NPR's All Things Considered, and on such foreign media as the BBC and Al Jazeera.
+A frequent guest on every broadcast network in the US, he has appeared on such shows as NBC's Meet the Press, ABC's World News, NPR's All Things Considered, and the BBC, as well as on foreign media in Australia, China, France, Germany, Singapore, the United Kingdom, and at least a dozen other countries.
 He has also served as a consultant for Sony Pictures and contributed to award-winning television documentaries.

-Before becoming a writer, Barry coached football at the high school, small college, and major college levels.
-Currently Distinguished Scholar at Tulane's Bywater Institute and a professor at the Tulane School of Public Health and Tropical Medicine, he lives in New Orleans.
+Before becoming a writer, Barry coached football at the high school, small college, and major college levels, and in 2022 was inducted into the Tulane University Athletic Hall of Fame.
+Currently Distinguished Scholar at the Tulane University School of Public Health and Tropical Medicine, he lives in New Orleans.